hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 we benchmarked, taking the 99.99%ile as the reference point and showing its dependence on throughput.
-To paint an intuitive picture, 99.99% latency tells you that, in any span of 100 seconds you look at, you're likely to find a latency spike at least that large:
+To paint an intuitive picture, 99.99% latency tells you that, in any span of 100 seconds you look at, you're likely to find a latency spike at least that large.
+Here's the chart:

 ![Latencies on JDK 14.0.2 pre-release](assets/2020-06-25-latencies-jdk14.png)